burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## The Compiler and Linker.
 Briefly

 The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of the Computing Device or another machine-dependent representation.
-It saves the results of processing each source file into a correspondent *compiled object file*.
+It saves the results of processing each source file into a corresponding *compiled object file*.

-*Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
+*Compiled object files* augmented with another binary file from static libraries, are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.
-Toolchain is a collection of system programs to organize the building process from source codes to executable binaries in target processor architecture.
+A toolchain is a collection of system programs to organize the building process from source code to executable binaries in the target processor architecture.

 The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows and [Mach-O](https://en.wikipedia.org/wiki/Mach-O) for macOS is also *not* under the obligation of creators of Language or user space applications developers.
 It's under the responsibility of the creators and authors of the authors of Operating System.

 There are situations when the target device in which the program will be executed has no Operating System at all.
-The case of launching the program on a target device in a such case sometimes is denoted as *"Launching on Bare Metal"*.
+The case of launching the program on a target device in such a case is sometimes denoted as *"Launching on Bare Metal"*.
 In that later case, the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 ## The Compiler and Linker.
 Details

-A high-level overview is presented above, but if you are curious about how a compiler compiles source then welcome to this section.
+A high-level overview is presented above, but if you are curious about how a compiler compiles source code, then welcome to this section.
 It's possible to be productive even without the knowledge below, especially during creating only user space applications.
-If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
-In another case - just skip it.
+If you want to know how things are working and you have that curiosity, you're welcome to read the text below.
+In another case, just skip it.

 A source code for C and C++ consists of source files.